-An additional reason to attend yoga class before practicing at home is that taking part in a class also gets a person out of the house and into a new atmosphere.
+An additional reason to attend a yoga class before practicing at home is that taking part in a class also gets a person out of the house and into a new atmosphere.
 It can be very difficult for someone doing yoga at home to fully relax; at home, the intentionally-structured calm and quiet atmosphere of a yoga class is missing.
 Even attending a yoga class one time can help practitioners prepare their space for a relaxing, at-home yoga session.

 Yoga At Home

-© Copyright 2012 – Aura Wellness Center – Publications Division
+© Copyright – Aura Wellness Center – Publications Division

-Click here to see our selection of Online Yoga teacher training courses.
+Click here to see our online Yoga Nidra teacher training course.

 Are you an experienced teacher looking for YACEP credits or continuing education?